 - Wellness Community Fund promotes and invests in innovative opportunities to improve wellness and vision through grassroots community health initiatives.

 Both funds provide support to programs that align with the Foundation’s strategic areas of focus: education and advocacy, access and prevention, and policy and research.

 Interested applicants are strongly encouraged to review the Foundation's grant guidelines*.
-The Foundation will be hosting several virtual information sessions in January to discuss the grant guidelines and ways to partner in the new year.
+The Foundation will be hosting virtual information sessions in January 2023 to discuss the grant guidelines and ways to partner.
 Learn more and register here.

 System and Capacity Building Grants

 Grants over $50,000 to support large infrastructure and major system change efforts related to the Foundation's core initiatives.
 Letters of interest for this grant program in 2023 are due March 1 and September 1.
 Following review by a grant committee, proposals approved to move forward will be invited to present to the Delta Dental of Iowa Foundation Board of Directors.
 Interested applicants are strongly encouraged to contact the Foundation staff prior to applying.

 $5,001-$50,000, for investments in projects that advance the Foundation's core initiatives, align with the three strategic areas of focus, and with one of of the following priority funding areas:

 - Innovation: support for initiatives that pilot new approaches, solutions, spark new learnings or a larger initiative focused on strengthening and/or transforming our core initiatives.